Shotti

-Kifano Jordan (born April 14, 1982), better known by his stage name Shotti, is a Trinidadian-American convicted felon and talent manager.
+Kifano Jordan (born April 14, 1982), better known by his stage name Shotti, is a Trinidadian-American talent manager.
 Shotti is best known for being rapper Tekashi 6ix9ine's manager from 2017 until November 2018.

 Shotti is the founder of record label Tr3yway Entertainment.
 He is also a known member of the Nine Trey Gangsters, a set of the larger United Blood Nation which is the East Coast branch of the Bloods gang.

 In 2019, Jordan was sentenced to 15 years in prison on various felony and racketeering charges, as part of the 2018 racketeering trial against him, 6ix9ine, and other associates.

 Early life

 Kifano Jordan was born on April 14, 1982, in the Caribbean island of Trinidad, in the nation of Trinidad and Tobago, and later moved at a young age to the United States, settling in Bedford–Stuyvesant, Brooklyn, New York City.

 Career

 Jordan and 6ix9ine met through mutual friendships in the summer of 2017, while 6ix9ine was working on his breakout, hit single "Gummo".
 From 2017-2018, Jordan served as 6ix9ine's manager and bodyguard, and introduced the rapper to the Nine Trey Gangster Bloods.
 The Bloods provided 6ix9ine with, in his own words, "career, credibility, street credibility, videos, music, protection".
 In return, 6ix9ine provided financial compensation to the gang's members, and repped the Nine Trey Bloods.

 In 2018, it was reported that rapper Fetty Wap, who was featured on a 6ix9ine song, had signed with Tr3yway Entertainment.

 In November 2018, 6ix9ine accused Jordan of stealing $2.2 million from him in tour money, as well as sleeping with his ex-girlfriend.
 Shotti denied the accusations.
 Amid these accusations and their 2018 racketeering trial, their business relationship dissolved.